WHAT TO KNOW ABOUT

 WINDOWS REDUCE NOISE

-To best understand the purpose of noise reducing windows, it’s important to first know how they work.
+To best understand the purpose of noise reducing windows and active noise cancelling windows, it’s important to first know how they work.
 Soundproof windows, specifically those offered from CitiQuiet, are effective in reducing noise as they are constructed with laminated glass that effectively stops sound vibrations while also offering extra insulation.
-During the installation process, the noise cancelling window is placed into the existing window opening a few inches from existing window.
+During the installation process, the active noise cancelling window is placed into the existing window opening a few inches from existing window.
 This space creates an area of dead air that successfully isolates the CitiQuiet frame from sound vibrations caused by outside sounds.

 Most noise reduction windows do not require any construction or alterations to existing window frames, and instead are custom manufactured to fit seamlessly within the space already in a home or office.
 While the main purpose of these windows is to reduce noise, they are also effective in conserving energy, eliminating drafts and dirt.
 While most sound proof windows for home and office spaces boast at least a 50% decrease in external noise after installation, CitiQuiet windows are effective in eliminating up to 95% of outside noise.
 When exploring soundproof window options, taking note of the sound transmission class (STC) rating is key.